 York Mills

 York Mills was once a heavily industrial area.
 Over the years, it has transformed into one of the city’s most affluent neighbourhoods, featuring luxury condos and gracious homes.
 The decline of industrial activities has allowed the repurposing of land for residential use, attracting affluent residents with newly constructed luxury homes.
-The area’s proximity to York Mills Station, along with its access to major roadways such as Highway 401 and Bayview Avenue, makes it particularly appealing for those commuting to work.
+The area’s proximity to York Mills Station and its access to major roadways such as Highway 401 and Bayview Avenue make it particularly appealing to commuters.

 Glen Park

-Culturally rich Glen Park is home to large numbers of Italian and Orthodox Jewish families.
+Culturally rich, Glen Park is home to many Italian and Orthodox Jewish families.
 It is also home to immigrants from all over the world, contributing to the neighbourhood's diverse community spirit.
 The neighbourhood has several good schools, making it an excellent pick for families with children.

 Glen Park also hosts various multicultural festivals and community events.
 Local galleries and community workshops contribute to the vibrant atmosphere, making Glen Park a welcoming and inclusive area for newcomers and long-time residents alike.